kkevinkko/data-structures/README.md

 * http://www.cs.cmu.edu/~adamchik/15-121/lectures/

 Why are data structures important?
-* The way your code will look like, most likely depends on the data structure you choose to work with.
+* The way your code will turn out depends largely on the data structure chosen.
 * The ease that you have coding will also depend on the data structure chosen.
 * Imagine the UNIX directories used a Linked List structure